Nimo

 Important points to keep in mind

-Receptors detect only specific stimuli; receptor type and density affect sensitivity.
+Receptors detect only specific stimuli; their type and distribution affect sensitivity.

-Coordination centres integrate receptor input and choose electrical or hormonal responses.
+Coordination centres integrate receptor input and select between electrical or hormonal responses.

-Nervous signals are fast and short-lived; hormonal signals are slower and longer-lasting.
+Nervous signals are rapid and short-lived; hormonal signals are slower but longer-lasting.

 Typical control pathway: stimulus → receptor → coordinator → effector → response.